RateCity.com.au

 Making extra repayments on your mortgage can help to quickly lower your mortgage principal and increase your available equity.
 Also, if your property’s value has risen since you first purchased it, you may find you have more equity available than you expect after a valuation is completed.

+If you’re considering using your house as collateral for loan purposes, understanding your available equity can help.
 You can find your usable equity using this formula:

-80% of your property’s current value – Remaining mortgage principal balance = Usable equity
+80% of your property’s current value – Remaining mortgage principal balance = Usable equity.

 For example, if your property is worth $500,000, and your mortgage has an outstanding balance of $300,000, you have $200,000 in equity.
-But because 80 per cent of the property value is $400,000, that leaves only $100,000 of equity available for use as collateral on other loans.
+But because 80% of the property value is $400,000, that leaves only $100,000 of equity available for use as collateral on other loans.

 How can you use equity?

-You can use the equity in a property as security or collateral on a new loan.
+You can use the equity in a property as collateral on a new loan.
 You may be able to apply for a mortgage on an investment property, using the equity in your current property in place of a traditional deposit.

 When considering buying an investment property using your equity, a common benchmark is to look at properties with a purchase price of around four times your usable equity.
-For example, if you had $100,000 in usable equity, looking at properties priced around $400,000 may allow your equity to cover a deposit on the property, as well as upfront costs such as fees an stamp duty.
+For example, if you had $100,000 in usable equity, looking at properties priced around $400,000 may allow your equity to cover a deposit on the property, as well as upfront costs such as fees and stamp duty.

 You may also be able to apply for a line of credit with a maximum limit based on your equity, which functions much like a credit card.
 In a home equity loan like this, you’d only be charged interest on the amount you’ve borrowed and would get to enjoy some flexibility around your repayments.
 This flexible access to money could help you to manage the costs of a renovation to your property, or go on a holiday, or invest in assets such as shares.